zzt93/syncer/README.md

     - Replica Set Protocol Version: The replica sets and sharded clusters must use replica set protocol version 1 (pv1).
     - [Read Concern “majority”](https://docs.mongodb.com/manual/reference/read-concern-majority/#readconcern.%22majority%22) Enabled.

-### Notice
+- ES
   - Don't update/delete use `syncer` and other way (REST api or Java api) at the same time, it may cause version conflict and fail the change
   - Update/Delete by query will be executed at once, i.e. will not be buffered or use batch
-- Don't change the numeric suffix naming of binlog, or it will fail the voting of binlog

 ## Use Syncer